nicholasgswanson/nicholasgswanson.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Economics at UC Berkeley, focusing on Development, Behavioral and Labor Economics.

-I will be on the job market in 2023/24.
+I am currently a PhD candidate in Economics at UC Berkeley, focusing on Development, Behavioral and Labor Economics.
+In July 2024 I will join the King Center on Global Development at Stanford University as a Postdoctoral Fellow.
+In 2025 I will join the World Bank as an Economist in the Development Impact Evaluation Department.

 If you’d like to contact me, you can email nicholas dot swanson at berkeley.edu.